node-installable/installable/README.md

 ```
 $ installable plugin <plugin-name> <application-name>
 // creates a skeleton for your plugin
+$ cd <application-name>-plugin-<plugin-name>
+$ npm install
+$ npm install -g gulp
+$ gulp // or gulp tdd
 ```

+### Notes:
-Note: Installable has nothing to do with [Installable Web Apps](http://w3c-webmob.github.io/installable-webapps/)
+* Installable has nothing to do with [Installable Web Apps](http://w3c-webmob.github.io/installable-webapps/)
+* Installable is still a work in progress.
+Use with caution.